What are the pros and cons of hostels_

 Hostels are becoming more and more popular.
-Traditional hotels have always been the go-to accommodation, but many travelers are now deciding to stay in a hostel over a hotel.
+Traditional hotels have always been the go-to accommodation for most travelers, but many travelers are now deciding to stay in a hostel over a hotel.

 In fact, if you are a backpacker or a long-term traveler, hostels are a quintessential part of traveling.